WootCloud Detected Thousands of Exposed Cisco Routers Administrative Web Consoles

 - Level 1 provides very limited access to router functionality i.e. basic read only access

 - Level 15 provides complete control of the router

 An example of the exposed web administrative interface configured with level 15 access is shown below:

-Access to the compromised router via level 15 is also shown below:
+An access to compromised router via level 15 is shown below:

-Another snapshot presented below highlighted the result of “/show/processes/CR” command executed via level 15 access via web interface.
+Another snapshot presented below highlighted the result of “/show/processes/CR” command executed vua level 15 access via web interface.

-The graph presented below shows the top 10 countries highlighting some exposed Cisco devices (routers) on the Internet that can be accessed by remote users.
+The chart below shows the top 10 countries highlighting number of exposed Cisco devices (routers) on the Internet and accessible to remote users.

 - Exposed web interface panels are susceptible to automated brute force attacks.
 If the Cisco router is not configured with an option “login block-for,” it gives a straightforward platform for the attackers to launch automated password cracking attack (or brute force) to gain access to the router.